Chinese laureate's widow willing to 'die at home' in protest - Journal du Cameroun

-The widow of late Nobel laureate Liu Xiaobo said that after eight years of house arrest she is ready to “die at home” in protest of her continuing detention by Chinese authorities, a report said Wednesday.
+The widow of late Nobel laureate Liu Xiaobo said that after eight years of house arrest she was ready to “die at home” in protest at her continuing detention by Chinese authorities, a report said Wednesday.

 “It is easier to die than live.
 Using death to defy could not be any simpler for me,” Liu recently told a friend in Germany, according to the US-based website China Change.